William Demarest: Early life

 Carl William Demarest was born in Saint Paul, Minnesota, the youngest of three sons of Wilhelmina (née Lindgren) and Samuel Demarest.
 During William's infancy, the family moved to New Bridge, a hamlet in Bergen County, New Jersey.
 He served in the U.S. Army during World War I.

 Career

-Demarest started in show business working in vaudeville, performing initially in his youth with his two older brothers and later with his wife Estelle Collette (real name Esther Zichlin) as "Demarest and Colette".
-He then moved to work on Broadway, and by 1926 also began working in films.
-By the 1940s he was a member of an informal troupe of actors whom director Preston Sturges often featured in his screwball comedies, appearing in 10 films written by Sturges, eight of which were under his direction.
+Demarest began his career performing in Vaudeville, in his youth with his two older brothers and later with his wife Estelle Collette (born Esther Zichlin) as "Demarest and Colette".
+He then moved to Broadway, and by 1926 had moved into films.
+By the 1940s he was a member of director Preston Sturges' informal troupe of character actors, appearing in 10 films written by Sturges, many of them screwball comedies, and eight films in all under Sturges' direction.
 Among these he had prominent roles in The Lady Eve, Sullivan's Travels, Hail the Conquering Hero, and The Miracle of Morgan's Creek.
-Demarest was such a familiar figure at the Paramount studio that just his name was used in the movie Sunset Boulevard as a potential star for William Holden's unsold baseball screenplay.
+Demarest was such a familiar figure at the Paramount studio that just his name was used in the 1950 movie Sunset Boulevard as a potential star for William Holden's unsold baseball screenplay.